 It appears that the luminescence of lanthanide acylpyrazolonates was first described by Emiliya Toivovna Karaseva and colleagues, who worked in Vladivostok (USSR) in the 1970s [14,15,154].
 They recorded emission spectra of complexes of the type [Ln(QPh)3(H2O)2] and [Ln(QPh)3(O=P(O-iBu)3)2] for Ln = Sm, Eu, Tb, and demonstrated that low-temperature (77K) emission spectra contain only bands corresponding to transitions within the 4f-shell of lanthanides.
-This indicates that the HQPh ligand can sensitize the luminescence of Ln3+.
+This indicates that the anionic QPh ligand can sensitize the luminescence of Ln3+.